 Why is what we write so complicated?
 Why do we make so few websites that are readable and comprehensible to every reader?
 And why don’t we help young people find results that correspond to their reading level?
 Because it’s much easier to write difficult prose.
 And because it is much easier to find difficult information.

-WizeNoze addresses this problem with highly innovative technology and an international team of 11 people.
+WizeNoze addresses this problem with highly innovative technology and a strong international team.
 We maintain a strong relationship with the academic world, but we always keep our audience at the heart of our product development.

 Want to know how we do that?
-Read our mission.
+Read our story.